TUMLWE/PAL/docs/source/user_guide.rst

 **HOST**

+The "host_calc_avg" app will contain 10 variables, as shown in the :ref:`table<SVI_Definition_itfc_mmreader>`:

-•	At first, create three variables that correspond to the inputs of your Simulink model.
-These variables must be read from the interface structure, therefore "Parent App," "Parent Tag Name," and "Parent SubVar" must be defined.
+   #.
+Create three variables that correspond to the inputs of your Simulink model.
+These variables must be read from the interface structure, therefore "parent_App," "parent_TagName," and "parent_SubVar" must be defined.
 Set "Action" to "READ" and set the "output_freq" as "fast" for these input variables.
-•	Afterward, we specify the outputs of our Simulink model, which consist of six variables.
+   #.
+Specify the outputs of our Simulink model, which consist of six variables.
 Out of these six variables, five are exchanged with the interface, so we must provide information in the "parent_App," "parent_TagName," and "parent_SubVar" fields for these.
 The last variable, "avg_inflow State," will not be written back to the interface.
-For the average quantities, we define "output_freq" as "slow", while for the “avg_inflowState”, we print it at “ctrl” frequency.
+For the averaged quantities, we define "output_freq" as "slow", while for the “avg_inflowState”, we print it at “ctrl” frequency.
-•	It is mandatory to include an “AppStatus” variable for each submodel included in the framework.
+   #.
+It is mandatory to include an “AppStatus” variable for each submodel included in the framework.
 Since here we have a single submodel named “calc_avg”, the variable “avg_inflow_AppStatus” is added. the type of this quantity can be a 16 bit unsigned integer.
 This variable is outputted at “ctrl” frequency.

+.. csv-table::  met_mast_reader - "SVI_Definition.xlsx" - HOST
+   :file: SVI_Definition_host_mmreader.csv
+   :header-rows: 1
+   :name: SVI_Definition_host_mmreader

 **Submodels**